FrankHartmanDSP/AI_Pathfinding_ImplementationAndData/Readme.txt

 	/v15

-This is a standard Unity folder contains necessary files for Unity to communicate with its server.
+This is a standard Unity folder which contains necessary files for Unity to communicate with its server.

 	/Assets